-The IDHRC is Iowa's point of contact with the National Voluntary Organizations Active in Disasters (VOAD) and also serves as the state's Citizen Corps Council.
+The IDHRC is Iowa's Voluntary Organizations Active in Disasters (VOAD) and also serves as the state's Citizen Corps Council.

-Contact Blake DeRouchey by email or at (515) 323-4210 if you would like more information about the IDHRC and Citizen Corps.
+Contact Samantha Brear by email or at (515) 725-3288 if you would like more information about the IDHRC and Citizen Corps.

-Blake DeRouchey, Iowa Homeland Security & Emergency Management
+Samantha Brear, Iowa Homeland Security & Emergency Management (non-voting member)

 Other Board Members